 As Alber Elbaz, designer for fashion house Lanvin, once told:

 “It is so much work.
 Doing a collection is almost like creating a vaccine.
 Once you create the one vaccine, then you can duplicate for nine dollars and ninety-nine cents.
 But see if you can create it for nine dollars and ninety-nine cents.
 The answer is no.”

 Marketing costs for a luxury fashion house are considerable.

-According to Reuters, Gucci does not reveal its advertising spend.
+According to Reuters, Gucci does not reveal its advertising spending.

-However, LVMH, another luxury house, and Gucci’s main rival has spent nearly $6.5 billion in marketing last year…
+However, LVMH, another luxury house, and Gucci’s main rival has spent nearly $6.5 billion on marketing last year…

 …which explains the $600 price tag on Gucci’s t-shirt or $500 for a pair of sunglasses.

-Moreover, it was the brand’s marketing efforts that made the brand appealing to the younger generation, more inclined towards streetwear fashion styles.
+Moreover, it was the brand’s marketing efforts that made the brand appealing to the younger generation, more inclined toward streetwear fashion styles.

 7. Excellent Product Quality